RadiantAeon/python-pool-framework/README.md

 # Python Pool Framework
 ## A successor to yiimp

-# WARNING - THIS CODE IS NOT PRODUCTION READY
+# WARNING - THIS CODE DOESN'T WORK BECAUSE PYTHON TWISTED SPAGHETTI DOCUMENTATION

 ## TLDR;
 Yiimp is no longer maintained in an opensource form and is garbage.
 Please help us make a new pool software that helps us, the people, achieve decentralization.